datanav/docs/technical/salesforce-membercare.rst

 Salesforce to MemberCare Dataflow
 =================================

-Generated: 2024-09-11 07:48:17
+Generated: 2024-09-11 08:49:20

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from Salesforce to MemberCare.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Salesforce Contact to Membercare Persons
+Salesforce Contact to MemberCare Persons
 ----------------------------------------
-Every Salesforce Contact will be synchronized with a Membercare Persons.
+Every Salesforce Contact will be synchronized with a MemberCare Persons.

-Once a link between a Salesforce Contact and a Membercare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Contact and a MemberCare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Contact and a Membercare Persons:
+The following properties are synchronized between a Salesforce Contact and a MemberCare Persons:

 .. list-table::
    :header-rows: 1

    * - Salesforce Contact Property
-     - Membercare Persons Property
+     - MemberCare Persons Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - Birthdate
      - birthDate
      - "string"